ridiekel/jeletask/README.md

 When you start that class, you should have a fully working application with 2 docker containers started in the background:
 * Home assistant
 * MQTT
-Also, the test server `io.github.ridiekel.jeletask.server.TeletaskTestServer` is started in the background.
+  Also, the test server `io.github.ridiekel.jeletask.mockserver.TeletaskMockServer` is started in the background.

 All three services start on a random available port that is logged in the console.

-Mocks can be defined in `io.github.ridiekel.jeletask.server.TeletaskTestServer`.
+Mocks can be defined in `io.github.ridiekel.jeletask.mockserver.TeletaskMockServer`.
 Mocks should already be present for the test devices that can be found in `src/test/resources/test-config.json`

 ## Testing